-If you believe that someone has been or is being radicalised, please report this to us by clicking here.
+If you believe that someone has been or is being radicalised, report this to us.

 What should I do if I think someone is going to commit an act of terrorism?

-If you believe that someone is going to commit an act of terrorism, or may have information about a terrorist act that has happened, please report it to us by clicking here.
+If you believe that someone is going to commit an act of terrorism, or may have information about a terrorist act that has happened, report this to us.